seanrubin/leaflet-challenge/README.md

 Put each dataset into separate overlays that can be turned on and off independently.

 Add layer controls to your map.

+# Website

+The link to the site is https://seanrubin.github.io/leaflet-challenge/